 The Charbens motorbike was not part of the numbered vehicle series, but is worth a mention.
 Pre-war motorbikes were different, with non-moving wheels.
-There was only one post-war motorbike, which was a lead slush casting, and the rider was lead hollow cast, later plastic.
-CHARBENS was cast on the petrol tank on each side, and the front number plate had ENG on each side.
+There was only one post-war motorbike, which was a lead slush casting, and the rider was lead hollow cast.
+CHARBENS MADE IN ENG was cast underneath; later CHARBENS was cast on the petrol tank on the left side and MADE IN ENGLAND on the right side.
+The front number plate had ENG on each side.
 Colours: Khaki with unpainted wheels.

 Plastic Vehicles1955 was the high point of the numbered Charbens series, with 41 items listed.
 After that, there was a gradual decline, with only a handful of new diecast toys introduced in the next ten years or so, compared with the frenzied activity from 1946-55.
 This doesn't mean that the firm was idle, but conversion from lead figures to plastic was the next big development, which left the diecast toys standing still and looking astonishingly crude and inferior compared with 1960s toys from other manufacturers.
 A few vehicles were produced in plastic and have been mentioned in the text, and to recap, these were:-

 Tractor & Reaper (diecast nos.6 & 19)

 Covered Wagon (diecast no.16)

 In the original article I stated that the Horse and Roller was produced in plastic, but I now believe that was incorrect.